N-Mehroj/RouteUsageTracker/README.md

 A Laravel package for automatically tracking and analyzing route usage statistics with a beautiful Vue.js 3 dashboard and Inertia.js support.

+> **🚨 Beta Release Notice**: Version 2.0.0-beta introduces major new features including Vue.js 3 dashboard and Inertia.js support.
+While stable for testing, please use with caution in production environments.

 ## Description

 This package allows you to track how routes are being used in your Laravel applications.
 It automatically records how many times each route has been accessed, when it was first and last used, and provides comprehensive statistics for performance analysis.